Hundreds of parents are still upset over the end of courtesy busing.

 It's also why both of these moms are part of a Facebook page made just for this topic - it has more than 1,000 followers just hoping the school district will listen.

-"We understand budget cuts, they're never easy to do and it's really hard to find where you're going to make that specific cut," said Pierson.
-"However, I don't feel a cut should be made when it comes to our child's safety."
+"We understand budget cuts, there never easy to do and it's really hard to find where you're going to make that specific cut," said Pierson.
+"However I don't feel it cut should be made when it comes to our child safety."

 The district also points out the Sheriff's office provides crossing guards and typically they are not stationed outside of middle or high schools.
-The district says it transports 80,000 students, but have more than 212,000 students in the district which means a majority of its students don't ride the bus.
+The district says they transport 80,000 students, but have more than 212,000 students in the district which means a majority of tits students don't ride the bus.